subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ E_{av} = -2NdJm\ \tanh(2dJm\beta + B\beta) $$

-Using the same logic as before it follows that in equilibrium the order parameter for the system is given by the solution to the equation
+Using the same logic as before it follows that in equilibrium the mean field for the system is given by the solution to the equation

 $$ m = \tanh(2dJm\beta + B\beta)  $$